DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Natlang/MGS Natlang Structure.md

 See: [[Variables (MGS)]]

 MGS Natlang variables are more strict (and nuanced) than the JSON/JavaScript equivalents.
-For example, in some cases, a [[Bareword]] string may be required when the JSON version might have accepted any type of JS string.
+For example, in some cases, a [[bareword]] string may be required when the JSON version might have accepted any type of JS string.

-In all syntax definitions in this document, words in parentheses are optional, and words starting with dollar signs are [[Variables (MGS)|MGS Natlang variables]].
+In all "dictionary" syntax definitions in this document, words in parentheses are optional, and words starting with dollar signs are [[Variables (MGS)|MGS Natlang variables]].

 ## Comments